 - Regional Land Use Plan for the Östersundom area

-- Phased Regional Land Use Plan 4 – only markings for wind power.
+- Thematic Regional Land Use Plan 4 – only markings for wind power.

 Find out more